 Army of Darkness is the third installment of the Evil Dead series and the first to take place during the Middle Ages.
 Raimi’s original title for Army of Darkness was The Medieval Dead.

-Fonda makes a cameo appearance as Ash’s girlfriend Linda during the beginning flashback sequence.
+Bridget Fonda makes a cameoas Ash’s girlfriend Linda during the beginning flashback sequence.
 She is the third actress in three films to play Linda (following actresses Betsy Baker and Denise Bixler).
 Fonda—a huge Evil Dead II fan—had originally auditioned to be in Raimi’s previous film, Darkman, but didn’t get the part.

 The 1973 Oldsmobile Delta 88 allegedly appears in all of Sam Raimi’s films.